juanjo810/unsupervised-mode/preprocessing/README.md

   --output_lle lle_result.xlsx
 ```

-#### Description:

-- The script supports applying both **UMAP** and **LLE** independently.
-If both are specified, the script will compute reductions for each technique separately.
-- **UMAP** and **LLE** are powerful methods for reducing high-dimensional data into a lower-dimensional space, suitable for visualization or further processing.

 ### 🎶 `smote_augmentation.py`

 This script applies **SMOTE (Synthetic Minority Over-sampling Technique)** to each specified feature column independently, based on the given label column.
 SMOTE is used for balancing imbalanced datasets by generating synthetic samples for the minority class.

+#### Description:

+- The script applies **SMOTE** independently to each feature column specified in the `--features` argument.
+- Synthetic samples are generated for each feature column to balance the dataset based on the specified label column.
+- Each output is saved in a separate file for each feature column, under the directory specified in `--output_dir`.

 #### 📋 Arguments